What Is Code Churn?

 Issues Concerning External Stakeholders

 External stakeholders, including clients, end-users, or third-party vendors, can inadvertently cause code churn.
 Changes in stakeholder requirements, feedback loops, and integration requirements with external systems can force developers to revise and alter their code frequently.
-These changes can be particularly disruptive when they occur late in the development cycle, requiring significant rework and adjustments.

 Effective communication and early involvement of stakeholders in the development process can help align expectations and reduce the need for late-stage changes.
 Regular updates and feedback sessions can ensure that stakeholder needs are met without causing unnecessary churn.